meg-gutshall/beer-snob/process.md

 do this by cding into the `bin` folder and entering `chmod +x` followed by your executable file's name.

+## The Executable File & CLI

+Encapsulate the app's logic in other files and then call it in the executable file.

+The first step is to welcome the user.

 ## Scraping

 I decided to start my project by creating a `scraper.rb` file.
 I actually